 Ideally, this tag made everyone at the Airport look strangely at him, thus wondering how desperate his parents were in jetting him out of the country.

-Didier Drogba upon his arrival in France safely met his Uncle who waited patiently for him at the Charles de Gaulle Airport.
+Young Drogba, upon his arrival in France, safely met his Uncle who waited patiently for him at the Charles de Gaulle Airport.

 Didier Drogba Biography – Difficult Start to Life at France:

-A few months after Didier Drogba got to France, his parents at Ivory Coast made a resolution.
-They were of the view that their son should focus entirely on academics and not becoming a footballer as his uncle did.
+A few months after Didier Drogba got to France, his parents who were at Ivory Coast made a resolution.
+They were of the view that their son should focus entirely on academics and not becoming a footballer, as his uncle did.

 However, Goba’s views were different.
 He wanted Didier to become a professional footballer like him.
 Michel Goba facilitated signing young Didier to a football academy in France.